LD@75 Outreach

 Database

-Established in 1948, the Department of Electrical Engineering is one of the oldest and most prestigious departments of L.D.
+Established in 1948, the Department of Electrical Engineering is one of the oldest and most distinguished departments at L.D.
 College of Engineering (LDCE), Ahmedabad.
-It has been a pioneer in shaping engineering education in Gujarat and holds the distinction of launching the first postgraduate program of the institute.
-Over the years, the department has maintained a strong legacy of academic excellence, innovation, and commitment to societal needs.
-With a faculty strength of 30, the department is enriched with experienced and dedicated professionals, many of whom are alumni of IITs and IISc.
-The average teaching experience exceeds 15 years, reflecting the maturity and expertise of the teaching staff.
-At present, 10 faculty members hold Ph.D. degrees, and 10 more are pursuing doctoral research, contributing actively to research and development.
-The department consistently attracts students with high academic merit, many of whom excel in competitive examinations such as GATE and pursue higher studies in leading national and international institutions.
-Students actively engage in technical projects, innovation challenges, and co-curricular activities through various professional bodies such as IEEE and IEI.
+It holds the distinction of launching the institute’s first postgraduate program and continues to uphold a legacy of academic excellence, innovation, and service to society.
+With 30 experienced faculty members, many of whom are alumni of IITs and IISc, the department boasts an average teaching experience of over 15 years.
+Currently, 11 faculty members hold Ph.D. degrees, while 10 others are actively pursuing doctoral research, contributing to a vibrant academic and research environment.
+The department consistently attracts top-performing students who excel in competitive exams like GATE and pursue higher studies at premier national and international institutions.
+Students also actively participate in technical projects, innovation challenges, and events organized by professional bodies such as IEEE and IEI, enhancing their technical and leadership skills.

 Under Graduate/Post Graduate Courses

-Name of Course Type Period (Years) Intake Year of Starting
+Name of Course Type Period (Years) Intake Commencement Year

 Electrical Engineering UG 4 120 1948